sinch/sinch-sdk-node/examples/webhooks/README.md

 ```

 Once you received an event, there are 2 things you must do before delegating its handling to a service:
- - `validateRequestIntegrity()`: Verify the request has not been tampered with
+ - `validateAuthenticationHeader()`: Verify the request has not been tampered with.
+This method will use the `hmacSecret` you cna find with the `numbers.callbacks.get()` action
- - `parseNumbersEventNotification()`: Revive the event: the request body needs to be parsed and revived.
+ - `parseEvent()`: Revive the event: the request body needs to be parsed and revived.
 In the case of numbers, there is a bug in the backend that doesn't set the timezone for date fields.
 The SDK method will fix that for you.

 You can then safely handle the event.
 An example is proposed in the [numbers.service.ts](./src/services/numbers.service.ts)